Pride: Vice or Virtue?

-Vanity is similar to hubris, but refers to an inflated sense of self in the eyes of others.
-Vanity derives from the Latin vanitas, ‘emptiness’, ‘falseness’, or ‘foolishness’.
-In the Book of Ecclesiastes, the phrase vanitas vanitatum omnia vanitas is usually rendered as ‘vanity of vanities; all is vanity’, and refers not to vanity as such but to the transience and futility of earthly goods and pursuits, and, by extension, of human life itself.
-In the arts, a vanitas—often a painting with prominent symbols of mortality such as a skull, burning candles, or wilting flowers—invites us to broaden our perspectives by reflecting upon the brevity and fragility of our life.
-Vainglory is an archaic synonym for vanity, but originally meant ‘to boast in vain’, that is, to boast groundlessly.
+Vanity is similar to hubris, but refers more specifically to an inflated sense of ourselves in the eyes of others.
+Vanity derives from the Latin vanitas, ‘emptiness’, ‘falseness’, ‘foolishness’.
+In Ecclesiastes, the phrase vanitas vanitatum omnia vanitas is usually rendered as ‘vanity of vanities; all is vanity’, with ‘vanity’ in this case referring not to empty pride, but to the transience and futility of earthly goods and cares, and, by extension, of human life itself.
+In the arts, a vanitas—often a painting with prominent symbols of death and mortality such as a skull, wilting flowers, or burning candles—invites us to broaden our perspectives by meditating upon the brevity and precarity of our lives.

-Many religions look upon pride, hubris, and vanity as self-idolatry.
+Many religious traditions look upon pride, hubris, and vanity as self-idolatry.
 In the Christian tradition, pride is one of the seven deadly sins.
-More than that, it is the original and most unforgiveable sin, for it is from pride that the angel Lucifer fell from Heaven.
-Pride is the sin most hated by God because it bears all the other sins, blinds us to truth and reason, and removes us from God and His religion.
-Just as in the Greek tradition, pride leads to nemesis: ‘Pride goeth before destruction, and an haughty spirit before a fall.’
-Thus, in art, pride is sometimes symbolized by a figure of death—or else by Narcissus, a peacock, or a naked woman attending to her hair with comb and mirror.
+More than that, it is the original and most unforgiveable sin, for it is from pride that the angel Lucifer [Latin, ‘Light-maker’] fell from Heaven.
+Pride is the sin most hated by God because it bears all the other sins, blinds us to truth and reason, and removes us from God and his religion.
+Just as in the Greek tradition, pride leads to nemesis: ‘Pride goeth before destruction, and an [sic.] haughty spirit before a fall.’
+In art, pride is sometimes symbolized by a figure of death—or else by Narcissus, a peacock, or a naked woman attending to her hair with mirror and comb.

 As a virtue, pride is, in the words of Albertanus of Brescia, ‘the love of one’s own excellence’.
-More prosaically, pride is the satisfaction, pleasure, exhilaration, or vindication that arises from having our self-image confirmed, either directly through ourselves or indirectly through others—for example, through one of our children or students, or through one of our in-groups (national pride, gay pride, black pride...).
-The direct or indirect confirmation of someone else’s self-image, but not ours, does not lead to pride but to admiration, toleration, indifference, or envy.
+More prosaically, pride is the satisfaction, pleasure, or vindication that arises from having our self-image confirmed, either directly, or indirectly through others—for example, through one of our children or students, or one of our in-groups (national pride, gay pride, black pride…).

-If pride is ‘the love of one’s own excellence’, the inverse of pride is shame.
-‘Shame’ derives from ‘to cover’, and is often expressed by a covering gesture over the brow and eyes, a downcast gaze, and a slack posture.
-Pride in contrast is usually expressed by an expanded or inflated posture with arms raised or rested on the hips, a lifted chin, and a small smile.
-This proud stance serves as a signal of status, belonging, acceptance, or ownership.
-It has been observed across different cultures and even in congenitally blind people, indicating that it is innate rather than learnt or imitated.
-Being in itself a source of pride, pride promotes more of the kind of actions that ignited it, and is associated with self-respect, self-reliance, productivity, creativity, and altruism.
+If pride is ‘the love of one’s own excellence’, the opposite of pride is shame.
+Shame derives from the Proto-Indo-European for ‘to cover’, and is often expressed by a covering gesture over the brow and eyes, a downcast gaze, and a slack posture.
+Pride in contrast is usually expressed by an expanded or inflated posture with arms raised or rested on the hips, a lifted chin, and a small smile—a stance that can also serve as a signal of status, belonging, or ownership.
+The proud stance has been observed across different cultures and even in congenitally blind people, indicating that it is innate rather than learnt or imitated.
+Being in itself a source of pride, pride promotes more of the kind of actions that led to it, and is closely linked with constructs like self-respect, self-reliance, productivity, creativity, and altruism.

-So, on the one hand, pride is the most blinding and unforgivable of sins, and on the other it is a vector of self-realization.
-I suggest that there are in fact two types of pride: proper pride, which is the virtue, and false or hubristic pride, which is the vice.
-Proper pride is clearly adaptive, but how can false pride be explained?
-People who are prone to false pride lack self-esteem, and their hubris is their way of convincing others and themselves that they too are worthy of respect and admiration.
-Their ‘pride’ may be a scam or shortcut, but it does do the trick—if at least for now.
+So, on the one hand, pride is the most blinding and unforgiveable of sins, but, on the other, it is a vector of virtue.
+I suggest that there are in fact two types of pride: proper pride, and false or hubristic pride.
+How can false pride be explained?
+People who are prone to false pride lack self-esteem, and their hubris is their way of convincing themselves and others that they too are worthy of respect and admiration.
+Even if their posturing is hollow, it does do the trick—at least for now.

-Aristotle, who was writing long before the Christian era, goes on to paint a very flattering—and to Christian and modern sensibilities, provocative—picture of the proud person.
-A proud person is avid of his just deserts and particularly of honour, ‘the prize of virtue and the greatest of external goods’.
-He is moderately pleased to accept great honours conferred by good people, but utterly despises honours from casual people and on trifling grounds.
-As a person who deserves more is better, the truly proud person is good, and as he is good, he is also rare.
+Aristotle, who was writing long before the Christian era, goes on to paint a very flattering—and to Christian and modern sensibilities, deeply provocative—picture of pride.
+Proud people, he explains, are avid of their just deserts and in particular of honour, ‘the prize of virtue and the greatest of external goods’.
+They are moderately pleased to accept great honours conferred by good people, but utterly despise honours from casual people and on trifling grounds.
+As people who deserve more are better, properly proud people are good, and, as they are good, they are also rare.
 Pride, says Aristotle, is a crown of the virtues: it is not found without them, and it makes them greater.

-Aristotle recognizes that the proud person is liable to disdain and despise, but as he thinks rightly, he does so justly, whereas the many disdain and despise at random (or, I would say, to meet their ego needs).
-The proud person may be supercilious towards the great and the good, but he is always unassuming towards ordinary people; ‘for it is a difficult and lofty thing to be superior to the former, but easy to be so to the latter, and a lofty bearing over the former is no mark of ill-breeding, but among humble people it is as vulgar as a display of strength against the weak.’
+Aristotle recognizes that proud people are liable to disdain and despise, but as they think rightly, they do so justly, whereas the many disdain and despise at random (or, I would say, to meet their ego needs).
+Proud people may be contemptuous towards the great and the good, but are always unassuming towards ordinary people, ‘for it is a difficult and lofty thing to be superior to the former, but easy to be so to the latter, and a lofty bearing over the former is no mark of ill-breeding, but among humble people it is as vulgar as a display of strength against the weak.’